wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 >[!NOTE]
 > You can find sample PowerShell and Bash scripts that demonstrate how to automate the process of packaging, signing, managing, and distributing MSIX packages in the [scripts](https://github.com/microsoft/MSIX-Toolkit/tree/master/Scripts) folder of the MSIX Toolkit.

->[!NOTE]
-> The following versions of Windows support MSIX:
-> - Windows 10, version 1709 and later
-> - Windows Server 2019 LTSC and later